laitopez/laitopez.github.io/src/content/blog/ai-frustration-board.md

 ---
 ---

+Accurate [take](https://news.ycombinator.com/item?id=44428943) on "prompt strategies"

+> These discussions increasingly remind me of gamers discussing various strategies in WoW or similar.
+Purportedly working strategies found by trial and error and discussed in a language that is only intelligible to the in-group (because no one else is interested).

+> We are entering a new era of gamification of programming, where the power users force their imaginary strategies on innocent people by selling them to the equally clueless and gaming-addicted management.

+---

 I recently found this quote from Leslie Lamport that resonates with how I feel about AI and debugging AI

 > When people who can’t think logically design large systems, those systems become incomprehensible.
 And we start thinking of them as biological